Spanning Structures in Walker--Breaker Games: The Hamilton cycle game

-In this section we prove Theorem~\ref{pt} and Theorem~\ref{tHam}.
-The proof of Theorem \ref{pt} follows very closely to the proofs of Theorem 1.5 in \cite{FKN15} and Theorem 2.4 in \cite{CT16}. \begin{proof}[Proof of Theorem \ref{pt}] We show that Walker has a strategy to build a graph that satisfies property $\mathcal{P}$.
-Walker's strategy will be partly deterministic and partly random. \\ In the random part of the strategy, Walker generates a random graph $H \sim \mathbb{G}(n, p)$ on the vertex set $V(K_n)$, by tossing a biased coin on each edge of $K_n$ (even if this edge already belongs to $E(B)$), independently at random, which succeeds with probability $p$.
+\begin{proof1}{Theorem} {\ref{pt}} We show that Walker has a strategy to build a graph that satisfies property $\mathcal{P}$.
+Walker's strategy will be partly deterministic and partly random.

+In the random part of the strategy, Walker generates a random graph $H \sim \mathbb{G}(n, p)$ on the vertex set $V(K_n)$, by tossing a biased coin on each edge of $K_n$ (even if this edge already belongs to $E(B)$), independently at random, which succeeds with probability $p$.
 When Walker tosses a coin for an edge $e$, we say that she \textit{exposes} the edge $e$.
 For each vertex $v\in V(K_n)$ we consider the set $U_v \subseteq N(v,V(K_n))$ which contains those vertices $u$ for which the edge $vu$ is still not exposed.
-At the beginning of the game, $U_v = N(v,V(K_n))$ for all $v \in V(K_n)$. \\ \\ To decide for which edges she needs to toss a coin, Walker identifies an \textit{exposure vertex} $v$ (the way of choosing the exposure vertex will be explained later).
+At the beginning of the game, $U_v = N(v,V(K_n))$ for all $v \in V(K_n)$.

+To decide for which edges she needs to toss a coin, Walker identifies an \textit{exposure vertex} $v$ (the way of choosing the exposure vertex will be explained later).
 If her current position is different from $v$, she needs to play her move deterministically.
 That is, she finds two edges $wy$ and $yv$, where $w$ is her current position and $y$ is some vertex from $V(K_n)$, such that $wy, yv \notin E(B)$.
-She claims these edges and after that move, $wy, yv \in E(W)$, where by $W$ we denote a graph spanned by all Walker's edges. \\ Once she comes to the exposure vertex $v$, she starts tossing her coin for edges incident with $v$ with the second endpoint in $U_v$ in the arbitrary order, until she has a first success or until all edges incident with $v$ are exposed.
+She claims these edges and after that move, $wy, yv \in E(W)$, where by $W$ we denote a graph spanned by all Walker's edges.

+Once she comes to the exposure vertex $v$, she starts tossing her coin for edges incident with $v$ with the second endpoint in $U_v$ in the arbitrary order, until she has a first success or until all edges incident with $v$ are exposed.
 Every edge $e$ on which Walker has success when tossing her coin is included in $H$.
 If this edge $e$ is free, Walker claims it.
-If the exposure failed to reveal a new edge in $H$, she declares her move a failure of type I. If she has success on an edge, but that edge belongs to $E(B)$, she declares her move a failure of type II. \\ Let $G'$ be a graph containing all the edges in $H\cap W$. \\ \\ We need to prove that $G'\in \cP$.
-In order to do this we need to show that following her strategy, Walker will achieve that a.a.s. $d_{G'}(v)\geq (1-\varepsilon )d_H(v)$ holds for each $v\in V(K_n)$, where $0<\varepsilon \leq 1/100$.
-Since $H$ is random, the degree of $v$ in $H$ can be determined by using Chernoff's inequality~\cite{ASBook08}.
-We have
+If the exposure failed to reveal a new edge in $H$, she declares her move a failure of type I. If she has success on an edge, but that edge belongs to $E(B)$, she declares her move a failure of type II.